abstractguy/TSO_project/software/arduino-1.8.13/portable/sketchbook/libraries/ESP32Servo/README.md

 # Servo Library for ESP32

+Slightly modified by Samuel Duclos for uArm servos.

 This library attempts to faithfully replicate the semantics of the Arduino Servo library (see http://www.arduino.cc/en/Reference/Servo) for the ESP32, with two (optional) additions.
 The two new functions